Podman

 Terminal window set -a; source .env; set +aexport uid=$(id -u)envsubst < podman.yml.example > podman.ymlenvsubst < configmap.yml.example > configmap.ymlAllow port 80 and above in system for local user:

-Terminal window sudo systemctl restart systemd-sysctl
+Terminal window sudo systemctl restart systemd-sysctl🚀 Launch the application

 Terminal window podman play kube podman.yml --configmap configmap.yml --network intranetInfo